48hour/Cell_segmentation_with_Unet/README.md

 Distributed under the CC BY NC SA 4.0

 ## Result
 Unet, Res_Unet, Attention_Unet, VGG11 & 16 Unet structures were used.
 Unet and Res_Unet were overfitting.
 We compared three models, Attention_Unet, VGG11 & 16 Unet.
-Based on IoU matrix The best performance was VGG16_RGB.
+Based on IoU matrix, VGG16_RGB showed the best performance.
+Based on the effectiveness in removing impurities, lines and fluids, and good cell separation, Attention_Unet_Grayscael showed the best performance.
+Furthermore, we compared it with the Meta SAM model for 1000 images.
+We organized the run time and memory usage, and found that the performance was gotten marginally better.
+SAM uses Vit structure, which requires a large capitalization compared to based_Unet.

 ![ex_screenshot](./image/Compare_IoU.png)